JMarts32/Trading-BOT/README.md

     pip install -r requirements.tx

-This commando will install everything automatically.
+This command will install everything automatically.

 ------------!IMPORTANT MESSAGE FOR JUAN MARTIN------------
 - The secret key changes if you start working on another pc.
 Remeber to regenerate it.